 Another useful feature of Users Insights that you can use in combination with the Gravity Forms module is the Export feature.
 The Export feature lets you create a customised user data export in a CSV format.
 With this feature you can export the data just in the way it is presented on WordPress user the table, including all of the applied filters, visible columns and sorting options.

 This feature can be very useful to export a customised user list to your favourite email marketing tool (such as export to Mailchimp), build custom reports or just to have it for a future reference.

-If, for example, we apply a few different filters to find the users from Australia, with PHP skills and only the ones that haven’t completed a particular form, we could use the following filters:
+If, for example, we apply a few different filters to find the users from United States, with Job Title as designer (from the User Registration addon) and only those that haven’t submitted a particular form, we could use the following filters: